asuengineering/pitchfork-user-register/README.md

 ## Release Notes

+### Version 0.2

+- Rework logic to use native page templates and redirection based on a known slug.

 ### Version 0.1

 - MVP for the concept.
 Contains custom code for Gravity Forms within a page template called `page-request.php`